 - Home care services are delivered one-on-one, assuring more quality time and care than a nursing home or a facility.
 There is no “waiting for one’s turn” when care is needed.

 - Home care may be less expensive than costs for a nursing home.
-A good rule is that 8 hours a day or less of home care will be less expensive than moving elsewhere.
+A good rule is that full time care, or approximately 8 to 12 hours a day of home care will be less expensive than moving elsewhere.

 - Home care promotes healing.
 Research demonstrates that patients heal more quickly and comfortably at home versus in a hospital or nursing home setting and there is significantly less chance of hospital readmission when a discharge is supported by in-home caregivers.